Northern Grown Perennials

 We have used our introduction of GLAD RAGS as a pollen

 parent with good results.
-One
+One of

-of these good results we introduce this spring as RAGS TO RICHES.
-This new bright, cheery hosta first appeared here among the GR crosses a number of years ago.
-With the BLUE MAMMOTH heritage, one
+these good results we introduce this spring as RAGS TO RICHES.
+This new bright, cheery hosta first

 would expect larger seedlings, but GLAD RAGS tends to be dominant in